MicrosoftDocs/well-architected/well-architected/services/messaging/event-hubs/reliability.md

 > - In high-throughput scenarios, use batched events.
 > - Every consumer can read events from one to `32` partitions.
 > - When developing new applications, use `EventProcessorClient` (.NET and Java) or `EventHubConsumerClient` (Python and JavaScript) as the client SDK.
-> - As part of your solution-wide availability and disaster recovery strategy, consider enabling the EventHub geo disaster-recovery option.
+> - As part of your solution-wide availability and disaster recovery strategy, consider enabling the Event Hubs geo disaster-recovery option.
 > - When a solution has a large number of independent event publishers, consider using Event Publishers for fine-grained access control.
 > - Don't publish events to a specific partition.
 > - When publishing events frequently, use the AMQP protocol when possible.